dankctb/GPUNetBench/SMEM_LAT-BW/README.md

 ## Overview

-This experiment is designed to evaluate the latency and bandwidth of local shared memory (SMEM) on an NVIDIA GPU under various injection levels.
+This benchmark is designed to evaluate the latency and bandwidth of local shared memory (SMEM) on an NVIDIA GPU under various injection levels.
 The primary goal is to assess how changes in the number of threads per block (injection rate) and the ILP (instruction-level parallelism) unrolling factor affect performance.
 Two access patterns are provided:

 - **Stream Access:** Executed by using a stride value of 1.
 Each thread in a warp will access a different SMEM bank.
 - **Strided Access:** Executed by setting the stride to a value greater than 1.
 This mode simulates different shared memory bank conflict scenarios—the higher the stride (beyond 1), the more bank conflicts are likely to occur, which negatively impacts performance.